MikeCsPlayPlace/CubicSplineExtrema/test_data/README.md

 34896.043, 17469.068

-This represents a much more accurate scenario in which to compute a percent error, since we have actual equations that were used to compute the expected "correct" values.
+This represents a much more accurate scenario in which to compute a percent error, since we have actual equations that were used to determine the expected "correct" values.

-So the errors are about 0.1%, 0.0%
+So the errors are about 0.1% and 0.0% for the x and y respectively.

 ---